 - Alleviate stigma toward people personally impacted by addiction

 - Showcase the many resources for recovery support, health, and harm reduction in our region

 We are living in very uncertain times right now through the coronavirus pandemic.
 We are all trying to adjust to a new normal.
 It is imperative we take care of ourselves and each other, whatever that means to us.

 We must also continue to celebrate recovery and spread a message of hope.

-Advance registration is not required but is encouraged.
 To stay updated on the Pittsburgh Recovery Walk and to learn about volunteer and outreach opportunities sign up for email updates on our homepage.